bahlolab/telseq/README.md

 The /path/to/bamtools directory is the directory that contains 'lib' and 'include' sub directories.

-### Run chrcov.sh before running TelSeq (optional)
+## Run chromosome number calculation along with TelSeq (optional)
-Running this calculates the length of each chromosome, as well as number of mapped and unmapped reads.
+Running this calculates the total number of chromosomes in an individual, and can can correct for aneuploidy, if present.
-It can be beneficial to do this to estimate an individual's chromosome number in case of aneuploidy.
+It can be beneficial to do this to estimate an individual's chromosome number in case of abnormal chromosome numbers affecting telomere length estimate.
-It takes a BAM file and outputs an intermediate file of chromosome coverage for each chromosome (using `samtools idxstats`) as well as an estimate of the number of each chromosome.
+It takes a BAM file and outputs an intermediate file of chromosome coverage for each chromosome (using `samtools idxstats`), an estimate of the number of each chromosome as well as TelSeq output (both corrected and not corrected versions).

 `<path/to/chrcov.sh> <path/to/a.bam> <path/to/intermediate_file> <path/to/output_file>`

+It will prompt for a user defined Telseq command.
+Use the below section named "Run TelSeq" for more details.
+Note: Do not use '~' in place of exact home directory path when entering output file path.

 ## Run TelSeq